oliolioli/ConcurrentDistributedSystems/README.md

 All processes in the ring to act as peers and spawn their successor, except for the last one that closes the ring.

-Text above and the picture all taken from a Lecture at University of Fribourg 2024 by [Pascal Felber](https://www.unine.ch/pascal.felber), University of Neuchatel.
+Paragraph above and the picture all taken from a Lecture at University of Fribourg 2024 by [Pascal Felber](https://www.unine.ch/pascal.felber), University of Neuchatel.

 ### Start: Spawn all the processes of the ring
 ```